pitts114/layered-frontend-demo/libs/api-client/README.md

-# @obm/api-client
+# @layered-frontend-demo/api-client

-API client library for the OBM application.
+API client library for the LayeredFrontendDemo application.
 Provides a typed interface for communicating with the Rails backend API.

 ## Installation